The Complete Guide to ESG Investing

 |Impact Shares NAACP Minority Empowerment ETF||NACP||0.49%||39||26.4%||US companies with strong diversity policies|

 🔔 Learn more about investing in gender and racial equality.

 ESG bond funds

-Equities have historically generated higher returns than bonds.
-However, bonds are needed to balance out equity exposure.
+Equities have historically generated higher returns than bonds, and bond yields are at historic lows.
+However, many personal finance experts still recommend including bonds in your portfolio.
 Bonds are less volatile and can protect your downside if the equity market drops.
 Making an ESG assessment is critical for bond investors who want to reduce risk.

 There are more ESG equity funds than bond funds, though more bond fund launches are coming.
 Individual investors can’t buy bonds directly, but there are several ESG bond funds:

 |Calvert Bond Fund||CSIBX||0.73%||2.5||-0.1%|

 |iShares ESG USD Corporate Bond ETF||SUSC||0.18%||0.9||-2.0%|